taocpp/PEGTL/README.md

 Grammars are written as regular C++ code, created with template programming (not template meta programming), i.e. nested template instantiations that naturally correspond to the inductive definition of PEGs (and other parser-combinator approaches).

-A comprehensive set of [parser rules](doc/Rule-Reference.md) that can be combined and extended by the user is included, as are mechanisms for debugging grammars, and for attaching user-defined [actions](doc/Actions-and-States.md) to grammar rules.
+A comprehensive set of [parser rules](doc/Rule-Reference.md) that can be combined and extended by the user is included, as are mechanisms for [debugging grammars](doc/Debug-Reference.md), and for attaching user-defined [actions](doc/Actions-and-States.md) to grammar rules.
-Here is an example of how a parsing expression grammar rule is implemented as C++ class with the PEGTL.
+Here is an example of a parsing expression [grammar rule](doc/Rules-and-Grammars.md) implemented as C++ class with the PEGTL.

 ```c++
 // PEG rule for integers consisting of a non-empty